Illness and Absence

 For further information please refer to the Attendance and Truancy Policy.

 Please note that the Department for Education (DfE) implemented important amendments to legislation surrounding holidays in term time.
 As of the 1st September 2013, the new law does not give any entitlement to parents to take their child on holiday during term time.
 Any applications for leave of absence must be in exceptional circumstances and the Head Teacher must be satisfied that the circumstances warrant the granting of leave.
-Parents may be fined by the Local Authority for taking their child on holiday during term time without consent from the school.Absence Request Form
+Parents may be fined by the Local Authority for taking their child on holiday during term time without consent from the school.Absence Request Letter

 In the academic year 2011 to 2012, 9.7% of all absences in England were due to parents taking their children out of school during term time.
 This high level of absence has led the DfE to make this important change to legislation.
 As a school, we fully appreciate the financial difficulties that some parents face when booking holidays, particularly during school holidays however, there is an expectation that all schools in Cheshire West and Chester introduce firm policies and stringent checks to ensure that there is a significant reduction in the number of absence during term time.
 I would like to take this opportunity on behalf of the school to thank you for your full support in this matter by not taking your child out of school during term time.
 This new legislation will bring about increased attendance and improving standards in our borough’s schools.
 Further information can be obtained from: www.dfe.gov.uk